Southwestern Christian University

 ROI Score: 14/100 · Poor Value

-Southwestern Christian University earns a 14/100 ROI score and a Poor Value tier -- one of the lower scores in our database.
+Southwestern Christian University earns a 14/100 ROI score and a Poor Value tier - one of the lower scores in our database.
 The data is uniformly weak.
 Median earnings six years after entry are just $28,400, climbing to $40,391 by year ten.
 The earnings premium of 6.7% over a high-school graduate is essentially negligible.
 Net price averages $20,146 against a $21,900 sticker, indicating very limited institutional aid.
 Total four-year cost is $80,584.
-The implied payback period is 40.9 years -- effectively never within a working career.
+The implied payback period is 40.9 years - effectively never within a working career.
 Median federal debt is $20,715, producing a 0.729 debt-to-earnings ratio.
-Completion is dismal at 16.1% -- the third-weakest sub-score in this batch and a serious institutional concern.
+Completion is dismal at 16.1% - the third-weakest sub-score in our dataset and a serious institutional concern.
 Repayment performance is among the worst in our database: 53% of borrowers are making progress at three years, falling to 48% at five years (active default territory).
 The honest read: SCU is a tiny Pentecostal Holiness Church-affiliated college whose primary value proposition is faith-formation for a narrow community of denominationally-aligned students.
 The 16% completion rate suggests significant student-experience problems beyond program quality.
 As a financial investment the math is structurally indefensible; students choosing SCU must do so for non-financial reasons and should minimize borrowing.

 The data raises concerns about Southwestern Christian University